 - User Interface Screenshots

 - An interface to prompt the user to close specified applications that are open prior to starting the application deployment.
-The user is prompted to save their documents and has the option to close the programs themselves, have the toolkit close the programs, or optionally defer.
+The user is prompted to save their documents and has the option to close the applications themselves, have the toolkit close the running executables, or optionally defer.
 Optionally, a countdown can be displayed until the applications are automatically closed.